jeffmaher/github-repo-starter-template/README.md

 These are instructions for how people can contribute to your repository (or whether contributions are even accepted).
 [Mozilla Science has a good explanation](https://mozillascience.github.io/working-open-workshop/contributing/#steps-to-complete) of what might go into this file.

+### For web applications

+These next instructions

+#### Use PostgreSQL and Redis

+Lots of web applications use PostgreSQL and Redis for their database and session stores, respetively.
+If this is your case, see [`docker-compose.yml`](docker-compose.yml) to uncomment lines that include this in your Docker Compose setup.